Why is Little Simz’ GREY Area on my best 1,000 albums ever list?

 What does Little Simz’ GREY Area mean to me?
 What does it make me feel?
 Why is it exciting or compelling?

 A little real talk before we get into GREY Area.
 I don’t connect strongly with a ton of popular music that’s being produced these days.
 Which, really, is as it should be.
-Without aging myself overly much, you’ll clearly see by way of the music cataloged in the rankings on this here best 1,000 albums ever that while there are albums produced almost 100 years ago in the early 1920s all the way through 2021 (it’s very early 2022 at the time of this writing), there’s a little more of a bias for roughly the range of 1980s through the early 2000s.
+Without aging myself overly much, you’ll clearly see by way of the music cataloged in the rankings on this here best 1,000 albums ever project that while there are albums produced almost 100 years ago in the early 1920s all the way through 2022 and beyond (it’s very early 2022 at the time of this writing), there’s a little more of a bias for roughly the range of 1980s through the early 2000s.

 When it comes to rap music that is currently popular, I honestly find a lot of it to be fairly uninteresting, at times mumbly and underproduced, at others monotone or just boring.